 Full Pull Wines, founded in 2009, offers the best boutique wines of the world to members of our mailing list, with special focus on our home, the Pacific Northwest.
 There’s a better way to buy wine—and we’re here to help.
 At Full Pull Wines, our model is simple:

-Paul Zitarelli, DipWSET, Owner and Editor-in-Chief, is a Harvard-trained applied-mathematician who gave all that up (well, mostly; it still comes in handy for counting bottles) for a wine-soaked flight of fancy.
+Paul Zitarelli, DipWSET, Owner and Editor-in-Chief, is a Harvard-trained applied-mathematician who gave all that up for a life in wine.
 In 2009, he graduated from the Foster School of Business at the University of Washington and converted the readership of his burgeoning wine blog into the initial list members for Full Pull® Wines.
-Zitarelli is now the lead wine writer for Seattle Magazine, and he is well along the path towards becoming a Master of Wine, having achieved the WSET Level 4 Diploma in 2015.
-When he's not tasting wine for business, he's usually tasting wines for pleasure (sometimes beer too), obsessing over the Seattle Sounders FC, and/or throwing something delicious into a sizzling pan.
+Zitarelli was the lead wine writer for Seattle Magazine from 2013 to 2019, and he is the author of 36 Bottles of Wine, published by Sasquatch Books.
+He is well along the path towards becoming a Master of Wine, having achieved the WSET Level 4 Diploma in 2015.
+He lives on a small island in the Puget Sound with his wife, two young children, and one skittish cat.

 Pat Malloy, Director of Operations, has been in the Seattle wine trade for twelve years and counting, after first surviving a stint in the local food industry.
 His expertise in driving business sales and development, building long-term relationships with happy customers, and cultivating an international presence in wine e-commerce, have brought enormous benefits to every organization he has touched.
 He looks forward to being a part of another growing business, building even more connections, and continuing to provide wine-lovers with the best boutique wines out there.
 Favorite pairing for Pat?
 A glass of wine and sleeping children.
 Pat and his wife Kelly live in West Seattle and have three kids.